Joe McEwing

-Joseph Earl McEwing (born October 19, 1972) is an American professional baseball coach and former utility player who is the bench coach for the St. Louis Cardinals of Major League Baseball (MLB).
-He played in MLB for the Cardinals, New York Mets, Kansas City Royals, and Houston Astros, and coached for the Chicago White Sox.
+Joseph Earl McEwing (born October 19, 1972) is an American professional baseball coach and former utility player.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals, New York Mets, Kansas City Royals, and Houston Astros, and coached for the Chicago White Sox and Cardinals.
 Nicknamed "Super Joe", he was the prototypical utility player who could play any position on the field.

 Early life

 McEwing graduated from Bishop Egan High School in Fairless Hills, Pennsylvania in 1990.
 While in high school he played for both the basketball and baseball teams.
 He played college baseball at the County College of Morris in Randolph Township, New Jersey.
 During the 1991 season, he set a school record for single-season batting average, hitting .465.
 In 2001, the college retired his uniform number, six.

 Professional baseball career

 In 1998, he had a total of 51 doubles with Triple-A Memphis and Double-A Arkansas.
 His first full season in the majors was also his best.
 McEwing batted .275 in 1999 with 141 hits and a career-high nine home runs.
 He also amassed a 25-game hitting streak, the fifth longest at that time by a rookie, and finished fifth in National League Rookie of the Year balloting.

 McEwing became an immediate fan favorite because of his energy, hustle, and obvious love for the game.
 His nickname, Super Joe, referred to McEwing's positional versatility.
 During his rookie season, McEwing played every position on the field, except pitcher and catcher.

 In his honor, St. Louis Cardinals fans created what was known as "Little Mac Land," in a play on words of the official "Big Mac Land" created in the upper deck of Busch Stadium for Mark McGwire.
 McEwing had a streak of 230 errorless games, which at one point was the longest such streak by an active major league outfielder.
 McEwing was often successful against Randy Johnson, so McEwing was nicknamed "Little Unit" (a reference to Johnson who was called "Big Unit").

 During Spring training just before the start of the 2000 season, he was traded to the New York Mets for Jesse Orosco.
 Cardinals manager Tony LaRussa admired McEwing so much that he requested a pair of the player's spikes upon the trade.

 Released by the Mets toward the end of spring training in 2005 (which especially upset All-Star David Wright), the Kansas City Royals signed him to provide extra infield insurance.
 The Royals called McEwing up to the major leagues in April, when starting third baseman Mark Teahen went on the 15-day disabled list.

 On March 30, 2006, he was sent to the Houston Astros by the Royals.
 In 2007, he signed a minor league contract with the Boston Red Sox.
 On January 16, 2008, McEwing officially announced his retirement from baseball.